-5 demonstration of submelt sliding.
-The cases of uniform doubled (v2) and quadrupled (v4) basal sliding coefficients, which are tests for model tuning and differs from the "Basal-sliding experiment" presented in SeaRISE, are examined with the allowance of submelt sliding occurrence.
+where $T'{\rm B}$ is the basal temperature relative to the pressuremelting point in °C, the parameter $\gamma = 1$ is used in the present paper.
+Formulation and/or the parameters of submelt sliding inclusion may vary among the SeaRISE models, but in the present paper the formulation above is chosen for demonstration of sub-melt sliding.
+The cases of uniform doubled (v2) and quadrupled (v4) basal-sliding coefficients, which are tests for model tuning and differs from the basalsliding experiment presented in SeaRISE, are examined with the allowance of sub-melt sliding occurrence.

-4.3 Initialization method (D and D_s)
+4.3 Initialization method (D and $D_s$ )

-For the original submission, IcIES used the "free spinning-up" method.
-The background temperature history is based on the oxygen isotope record of the GRIP ice-core (Dansgaard et al., 1993; Johnsen et al., 1997), which is provided by SeaRISE as a time series of temperature from 125 ka to the present.
+For the original submission, IcIES used the "free spinningup" method.
+The background temperature history is based on the oxygen isotope record of the GRIP ice core (Dansgaard et al., 1993; Johnsen et al., 1997), which is provided by SeaRISE as a time series of temperature from 125 ka to the present.
 At the beginning, a steady-state simulation is performed under the climate field at 125 ka, and from this steady-state condition, the ice thickness and temperature and the bedrock topography are allowed to evolve freely until 0 ka.

-- 375 Two other methods are tested in the present paper: the "fixed topography transient spinning-up" and the "fixed topography steady-state spinning-up".
-The first is identical to the free spinning-up except that the ice sheet and bedrock topographies are fixed to the present day state and only the temperature can evolve.
+Two other methods are tested in the present paper: the "fixed topography transient spinning up" and the "fixed topography steady-state spinning up".
+The first is identical to the free spinning up except that the ice sheet and bedrock topographies are fixed to the present-day state and only the temperature can evolve.
 Thus the ice-sheet topography used as the initial condition for the future-climate experiment is identical to the present-day condition.
-Smoothing of the ice-sheet - 380 topography as used in some SeaRISE models is not applied for the present paper, in order to obtain the identical topography among runs with different model parameters.
-In the "fixed topography steady-state spinning-up" method, a steady-state simulation is performed under present-day climate and topography fields with evolving temperature.
-This initialization method mimics the "tuning" method, where the ice-sheet topography is very close to present-day - 385 observations, while the influence of the long-term climate history is excluded.
-This initialization requires an inversion of, e.g., the coefficients of basal velocity, which is mimicked by different basal sliding coefficients.
-In addition, experiments with spatially non-uniform basal sliding coefficients are performed as another mimic of the 'tuning' method, which will be described in the later section.
+Smoothing of the icesheet topography as used in some SeaRISE models is not applied for the present paper, in order to obtain the identical topography among runs with different model parameters.

+In the fixed topography steady-state spinning-up method, a steady-state simulation is performed under present-day climate and topography fields with evolving temperature.
+This initialization method mimics the tuning method, where the ice-sheet topography is very close to present-day observations, while the influence of the long-term climate history is excluded.
+This initialization requires an inversion of, e.g., the coefficients of basal velocity, which is mimicked by different basal-sliding coefficients.
+In addition, experiments with spatially non-uniform basal-sliding coefficients are performed as another mimic of the tuning method, which will be described in the later section.

-4.4 Treatment of advance of the ice-sheet margin (E and E_s)
+4.4 Treatment of advance of the ice-sheet margin (E and Es)

-- 390 Both advance and retreat of the ice-sheet margin are freely allowed in the original configuration of IcIES.
+Both advance and retreat of the ice-sheet margin are freely allowed in the original configuration of IcIES.
 The thickness can be non-zero over the entire model domain during one step in the numerical time integration, but those grids that match a floating condition are immediately cut off.
-The configuration $E(E_s)$ is equivalent to $D(D_s)$ except that only retreat in the ice-sheet margin is allowed after the present-day simulation.
-There are some possibilities of how to implement the - 395 prohibition of ice-sheet advance numerically.
-In the present paper, the solution of the ice thickness beyond the present ice-sheet area is set to zero during the time integration.1 ice equivalent per day per degree (Tarasov and Peltier, 2002).
-The factor for snow melt is a linear function of local mean July surface temperature with the range between a minimum of 2.65 mm and a maximum of 4.3 mm ice equivalent per day per degree.
+The configuration $E(E_s)$ is equivalent to $D(D_s)$ except that only retreat in the ice-sheet margin is allowed after the presentday simulation.
+There are some possibilities of how to implement the prohibition of ice-sheet advance numerically.
+In the present paper, the solution of the ice thickness beyond the present ice-sheet area is set to 0 during the time integration.

-4.5 Surface mass balance (B' etc)
+4.5 Surface mass balance (e.g., B')